jef-santos/SeatleAirBnb/README.md

 ## Files Description
 There is a notebook available to address the questions above.
 This notebook can be visualzed via Jupyter Notebook.
-The input data are here to and cam be downloaded in Kaggle.
+The input data are available in archive.zip and can be donwloaded in Kaggle

 ## Results
 The main findings of the code can be found at the post available here.